|

 Once they've built this strong foundation, naming letters becomes more automatic for them.
 They don't have to actively think about it, which makes it easier to recall the information and they become more fluent.

-The Importance of Assessing Letter Naming Fluency
+The Importance of Assessing Letter Name Fluency

 Before you begin teaching letters, it's important to assess students early on in the year to determine a baseline.
 This will help you see what they already know and show growth throughout the year.